Larry King Show: Show format

-Mutual broadcast the show live Monday through Friday from midnight to 5:30 a.m.
+Mutual broadcast The Larry King Show live Monday through Friday from midnight to 5:30 a.m.
 Eastern Time.
 King would interview a guest for the first hour, with callers asking questions that continued the interview for another 2 hours.
 When he interviewed authors, King said that he would not read their books in advance, so that he would not know more about the book than his audience.
 King said "The less I know, the better I feel about a person or book."

 King recalled that due to the number of calls coming in during the early days of the show "there was more than one occasion when [area code] 703 blew".
-King said that he originally wanted a toll-free telephone number for call-in, but came to believe that he got a better quality of calls when the callers had to pay for them.
-The show was successful, starting with relatively few affiliates and eventually growing to more than 500, when King retired from the show in 1994.
-In 1985, King began appearing on television with the interview program Larry King Live for CNN; he continued to broadcast his Mutual radio show later in the evening.
+King said that he originally wanted a toll-free telephone number for call-in, but came to believe that he got a better quality of calls and would discourage possible prank calls when the callers had to pay for them.
+The show was very successful, beginning with 28 affiliates in 1978, growing to more than 200 by early 1980; when King retired from the program in 1994, it was being carried by over 500 stations.
+In 1985, King began appearing on television as host of the CNN interview program Larry King Live; he continued to broadcast his Mutual radio show later in the evening.

-During the 1980s, C-SPAN would annually record, and then repeatedly show, an entire broadcast of the Larry King Show on cable TV.
+During the 1980s, C-SPAN would annually videotape, and then repeatedly show an entire broadcast of King's Mutual radio program on cable TV.
 Some years, C-SPAN would simulcast the Mutual radio broadcast, so that TV viewers could watch the show live (as radio listeners normally heard it).

-King said that his two most difficult interviews were Demond Wilson and Robert Mitchum.
-Wilson apparently did not want to be there, and Mitchum gave one word answers, said King in a 1990 interview.
-Interviewee Rod McKuen offered to send a copy of his latest album to any listener who proved they bought the book by sending him the inside cover flap; he ended up receiving 289,000 flaps.
-The show had attempted to book Ted Turner, when he did appear on the show he recruited King to come to CNN and do a show that would become Larry King Live.
+King said that his two most difficult interviews were actors Demond Wilson and Robert Mitchum.
+Wilson apparently "did not want to be there", and Mitchum gave only one word answers, said King in a 1990 interview.
+In 1981, guest Rod McKuen offered to send a copy of his latest album to any listener who proved they bought his new book by sending him the inside cover flap; he ended up receiving 289,000 flaps.
+When Ted Turner appeared as a guest on the show in 1984, he invited King to join CNN as host of a television show that would eventually become Larry King Live.

-At one point in the late 1980s, King's show was the most-listened-to talk radio program in America; it was supplanted by The Rush Limbaugh Show in 1991.
+During the 1980s, The Larry King Show was the most-listened-to talk radio program in America until it was supplanted by The Rush Limbaugh Show in 1991.